-Those who have followed Ruthie Foster’s eclectic musical history know that she can ignite any stage with her combustible blend of soul, blues, rock, folk and gospel.
+Those who have followed Ruthie Foster’s eclectic musical history know that she can ignite any stage with her combustible blend of soul, blues, rock, folk, and gospel.
 Ruthie’s astonishing voice has taken her on an amazing ride from humble church choir beginnings in rural Texas, to a tour of duty with the US Navy Band, and finally back to Austin and an award-filled music career.
-Ruthie has received 2009, 2012 and 2014 GRAMMY nominations for Best Blues Album, three-time Best Female Vocalist from Austin Music Awards, and Blues Music Awards for Best Contemporary and Best Traditional Blues Female Artist.
-Ruthie Foster can perform solo with her guitar, or in duo, trio, quartet or quintet configurations.
+Ruthie has received 2009, 2012, and 2014 GRAMMY Award nominations for Best Blues Album; 9 Blues Music Awards, of which 7 are for Best Traditional Blues Female Artist; and three-time Best Female Vocalist and Texas Hall of Fame inductee in 2019 from Austin Music Awards.
+Ruthie Foster can perform solo with her guitar, or in duo, trio, quartet, quintet, and big band configurations.
 Her show includes originals and covers in the areas of blues, folk, soul, and gospel music.
-Photo by John Carrico.
+Photo by Riccardo Piccirillo.

 PO Box 440326

 public performance/concert $4,000 - $20,000

 workshop fees $4,000 - $15,000